knpuniversity/oo/knpu/episode2/handling-id.md

 [[[ code('13f5e3fd7b') ]]]

 Ok, before we touch battle, try this out.
 No errors!
 And the select items have values 1, 2, 3 and 4 - the auto-increment ids in the database.
+Success!

 ## Querying for One Ship